-7.2.4.2 Transport resource enforcement functional entity (TRE-FE)
+7.2.4.3 Transport resource enforcement functional entity (TRE-FE)

 The TRE-FE enforces the transport resource policy rules instructed by the TRC-FE at the technology-dependent aggregate level (e.g., VLAN, VPN and MPLS).
-It should be able to perform the functions based only on transport link information (e.g., VLAN/VPN ID, and LSP Label).
+It is recommended that the TRE-FE be able to perform the functions based only on transport link information (e.g., VLAN/VPN ID, and LSP label).
 For example, a TRE-FE may be used to modify the bandwidth associated with an LSP, or to set ATM traffic management parameters such as cell rate or burst size.